CodingAbbas/CodingAbbas/README.md

 ## WELCOME

-Im an Economics graduate with a strong foundation in econometrics, statistical modelling, and data analytics.
-Experienced in applying quantitative methods to real-world financial problems across credit risk, fraud detection, microeconomics, and macroeconomics.
+Economics graduate from the University of Birmingham, with a strong foundation in econometrics, statistical modelling, and data analytics.
+Experienced in applying quantitative methods to real-world financial problems across credit risk, fraud detection, and payment analytics.

 #